“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 The best coffee in San Cristobal de las Casas is found at Cafeologia.
 We enjoyed their cappuccinos, cold brews and kombucha!
 The space is beautifully and minimally designed which we love the look of.

 This was one of the cafes that didn’t really want you to stay very long with a laptop.
-There was a stick on each desk that said 1-hour max.
-However, we noticed it wasn’t really ‘policed’ so it seemed like you could probably get away with it.
+There was a stick on each table that said 1-hour max.
+However, we noticed it wasn’t really ‘policed’ so it seemed like you could probably get away with staying longer.

 This is still one of the most beautiful cafes in all of San Cristobal and worth a visit!